4 Cyber Security Mistakes Small Business Owners Need to Avoid - TFOT

 Do you feel as if you have a handle on securing your network?
 While you may feel you have mastered the art of network security, there may still be vulnerabilities that need to be addressed.

-The best way to find these vulnerabilities is by routinely running tests on your network.
+The best way to find these vulnerabilities is by using penetration testing tools on your network.
 Allowing cyber-security professionals to put your network to the test is a great way to see where changes need to be made.

 The methods used by hackers are always evolving, which is why this type of testing is crucial.
 The cyber-security solutions that worked a few months ago may now be obsolete.
 Finding out what needs to be updated can help you avoid letting your sensitive information fall into the wrong hands.